haw230/a-search-of-hogwarts/myblog/_posts/2024-03-23-potter-search-march-2024-updates.markdown

 I'm excited to introduce a bunch of new fixes and a brand new feature for Potter Search.

-* Query parameters for books: https://www.potter-search.com/?search=expelliarmus&books=7
+* Query parameters for books: [https://www.potter-search.com/?search=expelliarmus&books=7](https://www.potter-search.com/?search=expelliarmus&books=7)
   * Now the selected book is encoded in the query parameters.
 Just pick the book you're trying to search and make a search.
-You can copy and share the URL and only that book will be searched!
+You can copy and share the URL and only those selected books will be searched!
 * Bug fixes
   * Fix issue where it wasn't possible to make a search right after making a search.
   * Fix some general bugs.